 • “My problem is remembering, not forgetting.”
 (Keys, Names, Shopping List)

 • I am not talking about the little things of life.

 • I am talking about deeper things, the wounds from others, the hurtful words, and the harmful deeds.

-• If you want to be Free Indeed, then you must Let God Make You Forget.
+• If you want your heart to be healed, then you must Let God Make You Forget.

-Transition – There are two different ways to “forget.”
+Transition – There are two ways to “forget.”

 A. There is a “wrong way” to forget